 Global Canada envisions a constructive, complementary relationship with government.
 It is a not-for-profit, multistakeholder organization that does not seek funding from government.
 It is clearly and consistently non-partisan.
 While ensuring analytical clarity and intellectual integrity, its tone is respectful and constructive.

-While focused in its activities and modest in size, Global Canada’s strategic intent is ambitious.
-It is to catalyze an increased global leadership by all stakeholders, enhancing Canada’s global impact and reputation.
+Global Canada’s strategic intent is ambitious: catalyzing increased global engagement by all Canadian stakeholders, thereby enhancing Canada’s global impact and reputation.

 With a strong interest in global issues, Robert Greenhill has combined a career in international business with a commitment to public policy.

 Robert Greenhill is Executive Chairman, Global Canada Initiative, and Professor of Practice at the Institute for the Study of International Development, McGill University.
 Previous roles include Managing Director and Chief Business Officer of the World Economic Forum, Deputy Minister and President of the Canadian International Development Agency (CIDA), and President and Chief Operating Officer of the International Group of Bombardier Inc. Robert started his career with McKinsey & Company.